-- 1. Alteration of land and disturbance of soils; - 2.
-Construction, alteration, or erection of buildings and structures; - 3.
-Subdivision as defined in the Land Title Act or the Strata Property Act; and, - 4.
-Creation of non-structural impervious or semi-pervious surfaces;
+- (i) Alteration of land and disturbance of soils; - (ii) Construction, alteration, or erection of buildings and structures; - (iii) Subdivision as defined in the Land Title Act or the Strata Property Act; and, - (iv) Creation of non-structural impervious or semi-pervious surfaces;

-- 1. A development permit shall not be required for the construction, renovation, or addition to one single or duplex dwelling unit or accessory residential building on one single lot. - 2.
-The replacement or repair of an existing sign provided that the sign is not enlarged or moved and is replaced with the same type of sign (i.e. fascia, freestanding, canopy, etc.). - A development permit shall not be required for alterations or additions to a building which do not require a building permit.
-This exemption excludes new signage which shall require a development permit.
+- A development permit shall not be required for the construction, renovation, or addition to one single or duplex dwelling unit or accessory residential building on one single lot. - (ii) The replacement or repair of an existing sign provided that the sign is not enlarged or moved and is replaced with the same type of sign (i.e. fascia, freestanding, canopy, etc.). - (iii) A development permit shall not be required for alterations or additions to a building which do not require a building permit.
+This exemption excludes new signage which shall require a development permit. - (c) Guidelines

-- 1. For commercial, multi residential, The Regional District shall require an applicant to submit building elevations prepared by an architect or other qualified designer. - Commercial and mixed use buildings should be designed to reflect the fact that they are located within a pedestrian environment and should be of human scale at street level and should aim to provide functional civic space. - 3.
-The siting of buildings shall be integrated with other existing uses within the Cassidy Rural Village land use designation to promote safe pedestrian linkages and encourage consolidated vehicle access. - 4.
-The use high quality building materials such as Hardiplank, stone, wood, brick, and other exterior natural building materials shall be encouraged. - 5.
-Development should generally not be visible from the Trans Canada Highway with the exception of those properties north of Timberlands Road which are designated Commercial by this plan. - 6.
-The architectural design of buildings and structures should be varied, aesthetically pleasing and visually pleasing.
+- (i) For commercial, multi residential, The Regional District shall require an applicant to submit building elevations prepared by an architect or other qualified designer. - (ii) Commercial and mixed use buildings should be designed to reflect the fact that they are located within a pedestrian environment and should be of human scale at street level and should aim to provide functional civic space. - (iii) The siting of buildings shall be integrated with other existing uses within the Cassidy Rural Village land use designation to promote safe pedestrian linkages and encourage consolidated vehicle access. - (iv) The use high quality building materials such as Hardiplank, stone, wood, brick, and other exterior natural building materials shall be encouraged.

+- (v) Development should generally not be visible from the Trans Canada Highway with the exception of those properties north of Timberlands Road which are designated Commercial by this plan.

+- (vi) The architectural design of buildings and structures should be varied, aesthetically pleasing and visually pleasing.

-- 7. Buildings clad entirely in vinyl siding will be strongly discouraged.
+- (vii) Buildings clad entirely in vinyl siding will be strongly discouraged.
 Where vinyl is used, it should be used sparingly and in combination with other materials.

-- 8. The use of energy efficient building materials, techniques, technologies, and practices that produce local energy and/or reduce the amount of energy consumption shall be strongly encouraged which include, but are not limited to:
+- (viii) The use of energy efficient building materials, techniques, technologies, and practices that produce local energy and/or reduce the amount of energy consumption shall be strongly encouraged which include, but are not limited to:

-- a) passive solar gain;
+- (A) passive solar gain;

-- b) district heat and hot water;
+- (B) district heat and hot water;

-- c) solar volataic cells;
+- (C) solar volataic cells;

-- d) solar hot water;
+- (D) solar hot water;

-- e) micro wind; and
+- (E) micro wind; and

-- f) geothermal.
+- (F) geothermal.

-- 9. Parking areas should be located to rear or side of buildings and should include landscaped boulevards and other aesthetically pleasing landscaping features. - 10.
-In cases where parking is not practical to the rear or side of buildings, it may be supported in front of a building provided all parking areas are adequately screened by solid fencing, landscaping, or a combination of the two. - 11.
-Loading areas should be located to the side or rear of buildings and should not be visible from the adjacent road. - 12.
-Vehicular and truck movement patterns must be illustrated on the site plan submitted by the applicant to ensure adequate circulation.
-A professional engineer may be required to ensure that adequate lane widths and turning radiuses are provided for all forms of vehicles intended to use the property. - 13.
-Provision should be made for public transit, emergency vehicles, delivery and service vehicles. - 14.
-Safe, efficient, and effectively designed and located roadways, entrance points, parking areas, pedestrian paths and open spaces shall be provided.
+- (ix) Parking areas should be located to rear or side of buildings and should include landscaped boulevards and other aesthetically pleasing landscaping features. - (x) In cases where parking is not practical to the rear or side of buildings, it may be supported in front of a building provided all parking areas are adequately screened by solid fencing, landscaping, or a combination of the two. - (xi) Loading areas should be located to the side or rear of buildings and should not be visible from the adjacent road. - (xii) Vehicular and truck movement patterns must be illustrated on the site plan submitted by the applicant to ensure adequate circulation.
+A professional engineer may be required to ensure that adequate lane widths and turning radiuses are provided for all forms of vehicles intended to use the property. - (xiii) Provision should be made for public transit, emergency vehicles, delivery and service vehicles. - (xiv) Safe, efficient, and effectively designed and located roadways, entrance points, parking areas, pedestrian paths and open spaces shall be provided.